la2050/archive/_projects/2016/website-of-all-las-arts-science-events-schedules.md

   - Network/relationship support
   - Quality improvement research
   - 'I never say no to support, even ''other'''
+project_description: >-
+  UEP project seeks to build a website to list arts & science events in LA.
+It will be all in one spot and united.
+The site is populated with curated, accessible and affordable choices.
+We will seek short interviews to the events to humanize and engage all sizes and shapes of humans to attend.
+UEP wants people to learn how easily, enjoyably and important navigating all levels of art & science can be.
 project_impact: >-
   ["Access to open space and park facilities","Attendance at major league sporting events","Number (and quality) of informal spaces for play","Number of